 The 12-month period for purposes of calculating an employee’s 12-week FMLA leave entitlement is measured forward from the first date of the FMLA-qualifying leave.

-08.2.6 Spouses Working for the Same Employer:

-This section does not limit benefits conferred by section 8.1.1 (parental leave without pay); however, FMLA leave may run concurrently with leave granted under that section.

 08.2.7 Reduced or Intermittent Leave:

 The minimum leave increment is one hour.